 We all know not to speed, to always wear our seat belts and never use our mobiles.
-But there are some lesser-known driving laws that you could be flouting without even realising.
-Here are a few of them…
+But there are some lesser-known but basic driving laws that you could be flouting without even realising.
+Here are a few of the most commonly broken laws in the UK…

 Not having coins for the pay and display meter is a tale as old as time.
 Or at least as old as parking meters.
 But asking a stranger for change comes under the Vagrancy Act 1824 and is considered begging.
 This could land you with a fine of £1,000, a community order or even a jail term.

 Nipping out for a pint or glass of wine after work can often escalate to more than that.
-Unpreparedly, you may even find that the slightly tipsy version of you feels it’s a good idea to get 40 winks in the car.
+Unpreparedly, you may even find that the slightly tipsy version of you feels drink driving is a good idea and gets 40 winks in the car.

 Well this is still classed as “in charge of a mechanically propelled vehicle [when] unfit to do so through drink or drugs”, under Section 4(2) of the Road Traffic Act 1988.
 If you’re prosecuted, there’s a mandatory 10 points on your licence, plus a possible jail sentence and/or 12-month driving ban.